 Bose's famous noise-cancelling headphone technology just got a lot more portable

 Bose has had great success with their well-regarded noise-cancelling headphones.
-Now, they’ve squeezed this technology into a set of in-ear headphones: the new QuietComfort® 20 Acoustic Noise Cancelling® headphones.
-Will they meet the high standard set by the full-size QuietComfort® 15 headphones?
+Now, they’ve squeezed this technology into a set of in-ear headphones: the QuietComfort® 20 Acoustic Noise Cancelling® headphones.
+Do they meet the high standard set by the full-size QuietComfort® 15 headphones?
 I got a special sneak peak at them in the Crutchfield Labs to find out.

 Smaller design, more features to keep you listening

 Designing in-ear headphones with the same legendary noise-cancelling technology as the QuietComfort® 15 headphones presented a significant challenge: where do you put the circuitry and how do you power it?

 Bose solved this problem by designing a small, lightweight control module.
 Slightly wider than a stick of gum and nearly as thin, it features mode and battery status lights, power switch, and houses the built-in battery.
 A short cable extends from one side and terminates in a miniplug to connect to your listening device.
 The other side sports the headphone cable, which includes a built-in remote and microphone.
 It allows you to take calls and control music on your smartphone.